zheda-mai/zheda-mai.github.io/_pages/about.md

 <span style="color:red">**I am actively looking for a research internship!**</span>

 # News

+- <span style="color:#e67300">Oct 2023 — **NeurIPS 2023** Acceptance </span>

+  [Holistic Transfer: Towards Non-Disruptive Fine-Tuning with Partial Target Data.](https://neurips.cc/) was accepted to NeurIPS 2023.
+We address a learning problem involving the adaptation of a pre-trained source model, capable of classifying a wide range of objects to a target domain using data that covers only a partial label space.

 - <span style="color:#e67300">May 2023 — New preprint on arXiv </span>

   [Segment Anything Model (SAM) Enhanced Pseudo Labels for Weakly Supervised Semantic Segmentation](https://arxiv.org/abs/2305.05803) We leverage the Segment Anything Model (SAM) to enhanced pseudo labels for Weakly Supervised Semantic Segmentation (WSSS).